-The Post Office seems to be a particular hit.
-There are lots of letters and packages that are addressed to the various play areas so the kids can deliver these, then inevitable another child brings it back to the post office and it starts all over again.
-I swear biggest child did this for about an hour yesterday!!!
-In terms of the oldest age that would enjoy it, it’s completely down to the child really.
-As long as they still enjoy role-playing games then they will continue to enjoy this place.
+The Post Office is a particular hit.
+There are lots of letters and packages addressed to the various play areas so the kids can deliver these.
+Inevitably another child then brings it back to the post office and it starts all over again.
+I swear Biggest Child did this for about an hour!!!

-At the end of the session they sing an annoyingly catchy song and everyone is encouraged (with varying degrees of success) to put all of the props back in the shop they should be and then it’s home time.
+At the end of the session they sing an annoyingly catchy song and everyone is encouraged (with varying degrees of success) to put all of the props back.
+Then it’s home time.
 The whole thing is really well organised without being restrictive.

 The bistro serves drinks, meals and snacks at a reasonable price.
 We all ate something this time and, although the chocolate cake was a bit dry, it was nice enough.
 Certainly a lot better than the purely deep-fried crap I’ve had at a lot of kid’s play places.
 We didn’t buy any food for the kids as I wanted them to make the most out of their session rather than just eating.

 The toilets were really good (it’s always a bonus to find a non-gross toilet) and I think the break between sessions helps with this.
 There are 3 massive loos with baby changes in and the toilet seats that have both adult and child seats built-in.
 There’s also an additional loo without a baby change.
 There are lockers but I forgot to ask if they are just for staff as they didn’t have any keys (and I forget to ask every time I go!!)

-£8.95 for walkers, £4 for 6 months+ non-walkers, FREE for adults and babies under 6 months.
+Walkers – £8.95 (weekdays), £9.95 (weekends), £5 for 6 months+ non-walkers, FREE for adults and babies under 6 months.
 Slight rant – why do SOOOO many places charge extra for adults for stuff like this!!!!????
 Prices are correct at time of publishing.
 There is an extra charge for certain special events such as the Santa sessions.

 Parking – Plenty on-site

 Address – Hampton Road, Budbrooke, Warwick CV35 8HA.